Skip to content

 How easy is it to open?
 Is it a simple process?

-Some packaging may need to be a bit stronger or use a premium board option, but you should still consider a simple, easy to open design.
+Some packaging may need to be stronger or use a premium board option, but you should still consider a simple, easy-to-open design.

 2. Standing Out